ibm-cloud-docs/openshift/satellite_clusters.md

    ```
    {: screen}

 7. [Access your cluster](/docs/openshift?topic=openshift-access_cluster#access_cluster_sat) to run `oc` and `kubectl` commands or access the {{site.data.keyword.openshiftshort}} web console.
+If you enabled {{site.data.keyword.satelliteshort}} Config access, you must complete this step to synchronize the permissions.

-Note that if your location hosts have private network connectivity only, or if you use Amazon Web Services, Google Cloud Platform, or Microsoft Azure hosts, you must be connected to your hosts' private network, such as through VPN access, to connect to your cluster and access the {{site.data.keyword.openshiftshort}} web console.
+   If your location hosts have private network connectivity only, or if you use Amazon Web Services, Google Cloud Platform, or Microsoft Azure hosts, you must be connected to your hosts' private network, such as through VPN access, to connect to your cluster and access the {{site.data.keyword.openshiftshort}} web console.
 Alternatively, if your hosts have public network connectivity, you can test access to your cluster by changing your cluster's and location's DNS records to [use your hosts' public IP addresses](/docs/openshift?topic=openshift-access_cluster#sat_public_access).
+   {: note}

 8. Optional: [Set up the internal container image registry](#satcluster-internal-registry).